netguycode/wp-p3-profiler/readme.txt

 = 1.3.2 =
  * Added a Turkish translation.
 Thanks to Hakaner!  http://hakanertr.wordpress.com/
  * Updated some UI elements to allow for longer text strings for translations
+ * Refreshed UI to be 3.5.x compatible and use standard admin coloring

 = 1.3.1 =
  * Fixed an error when upgrading to 1.3.x from 1.1.x and skipping the 1.2.x upgrade.